 Here it is: follow people who share your passion.

 Start by asking yourself what you’re passionate about.
 Are you a fan of a hit TV show or movie?
 Are you dedicated to a social cause?
 Are you a fitness freak?

-Once you’ve established what you’re passionate about, start posting content on social media that reflects your passion.
+Once you’ve established what you’re passionate about, start posting content on Pinterest that reflects your passion.
 Then, follow other people who share that very same passion.
 They’ll likely follow you back once they see that you’re like-minded.